 College is for more than a rigorous academic education.
-It does serve as a gap period of intellectual, social and emotional growth between the independence of the world of work and the relatively cloistered experience of high school.
-While not all students will utilize this time to create that distance and transition from childhood to independence and recognizing that each individual journey will be somewhat different, the general concept of growth beyond pure intellectual growth holds.
+It does serve as a gap period of intellectual, social, and emotional growth between the independence of the world of work and the relatively cloistered experience of high school.
+While not all students will utilize this time to create that distance and transition from childhood to independence and recognizing that each journey will be somewhat different, the general concept of growth beyond pure intellectual growth holds.

 When referring to the term socialization, Weidman (2006) focuses on the inter-individual interactions and ability to integrate with their environment and society.
 Leaning on a general definition aligned to Weidman, the college experience is one of transition into the society of adulthood.
 There are other methods of socialization, including military service, vocational training, and immersion.
 However, one of the key components of the college experience is the development of the student in non-academic skills, including networking, social interactions, social skills development, and societal norms.
 Those norms include the norms for their chosen major or profession, as well as from a professional interaction with faculty, staff, administration, and other students.

-Yang (2016) points out the importance of socialization and networking within the college experience, noting that families were willing to spend hundreds of thousands of dollars to send children away from home for a combination of network building, maturity and development and credentialing.
-The education elements – knowledge attainment – is lower on the list of priorities than the socialization and maturation process.
-Saldana (2013) focuses on the role of the school as a socializing force, and notes that schools have borne an increasing role as the United States secularizes, and the power and influence of school – as well as the challenge of conformity within that setting – have significant social impacts and socialization outcomes on students.
+Yang (2016) points out the importance of socialization and networking within the college experience, noting that families were willing to spend hundreds of thousands of dollars to send children away from home for a combination of network building, maturity and development, and credentialing.
+The education elements – knowledge attainment – are lower on priorities than the socialization and maturation process.
+Saldana (2013) focuses on the role of the school as a socializing force and notes that schools have borne an increasing role as the United States secularizes, and the power and influence of school – as well as the challenge of conformity within that setting – have significant social impacts and socialization outcomes on students.